csc-training/high-level-gpu-programming/exercises/sycl/03-axpy/Readme.md

 There are several ways to enforce dependencies.

-## I. Automatic dependencies using Buffer and Acceesors API
+## I. Automatic dependencies using Buffer and Accessors API
 When managing memory with **buffers and accessors**, dependencies are handled automatically.
 Accessors ensure proper synchronization by blocking access to associated buffers until kernels complete their operations.
 As a result, kernels that use the same buffer execute in the correct order.

 **Steps**